alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 Sometimes, this kind of query can be more time-consuming in either database or in the JVM than several small ones.

 ### Use a DTO or a tuple {#dto}
 Imagine we have a screen with of list of data coming from several entities.
 Instead of fetching all of these, and struggling with fetching strategies, we can also run [DTO (or tuple) projections](https://thorben-janssen.com/dto-projections/).

-In this way, you can select all (and only) the data you need with only ONE query.
+You can therefore select all (and only) the data you need with only ONE query.
 To get your code even clearer, you can also use [records](https://docs.oracle.com/javase/specs/jls/se21/html/jls-8.html#jls-8.10) to make your data immutable.

 ```java